-Within the world of mergers and acquisitions it might sometimes seem like there can only be two modes when trying to integrate philosophies: threading on eggshells or stomping like elephants.
-Corporate culture can be fragile, and it should therefore be a priority to be merge two different ones with careful thought.
+Within the world of mergers and acquisitions, it might sometimes seem like there can only be two modes when trying to integrate philosophies: threading on eggshells or stomping like elephants.
+Corporate culture can be fragile, and it should therefore be a priority to merge two different ones with careful thought.
+Without a thoughtful process behind the merger, the potential for a cultural clash is high.

 Why cultural differences matter in mergers & acquisitions